 nurse means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing and midwifery profession whose name is entered on the Register of Nurses kept under that Law;

+5 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
+89 had not come into operation.
+It reads as follows:

+89. Various references to “Minister for Public Sector Management” amended

+(1) This section amends the Acts listed in the Table.

+(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

+Public Sector Commissioner

+Table